bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 (We don't expect fees to get as high as the highest seen in this table; they are just provided for reference.)

 Web wallets and exchanges that send large numbers of transactions each day at fixed rates (such as for free or for 1% per spend) are expected to be early adopters---even the small savings per spend seen in the table above will add up to significant amounts of money if repeated hundreds or thousands of times a day.

+## Some people are suggesting this discount is an arbitrary decision to favor payment channels & Lightning over on-chain transactions, is that true? {why-discount}

+Witness scripts are discounted because their cost to the network is less than the rest of the transaction data.
+Unlike outputs they do not go into the UTXO set, and do not need to be maintained in RAM for fast processing of future transactions.
+They can be pruned from disk as soon as they are validated.

+The reason for discounting witnesses is that it makes it easier to spend an output, thereby lowering the dust threshold.
+It makes it less likely that the UTXO set gets filled up with junk outputs, since small outputs get easier to spend / cleanup.

+However, you don't want to make the discount too large because then people will use the witnesses to store their junk on the block chain.
+Or adversarial miners will fill excess space with random junk to defeat IBLT-like relay schemes.

+A discount of 1/2 would have been too little.
+We can get more benefit than that.
+A discount of 1/8 would have been too much -- it would have made adversarial blocks 8MB in size which the network simply cannot handle.
+A discount of 1/4 is neither too big nor too small.

 ## I heard you were breaking zero-confirmation transactions.
 Which technology in the scaling roadmap is doing that?  {#rbf}